How to retire early: Here's how I retired in my mid-30s

 I enjoyed financial stupidity early in life

 I dined out a TON.
 When I moved in with a roommate a year after graduating from college, we went out to eat for lunch and dinner every day.
-Yes, every day.
+Literally every day.

 As a recent college grad living on his own, I dropped thousands of dollars on stupid stuff.
 Luckily, that phase in my life is over, and I got it out of my system early.
 Early retirees don't make these kinds of stupid financial mistakes any longer.
 Leave your childhood behind.
 Learn from your mistakes.